 2) live or work in an area not already covered by another DSA group’s zip code jurisdiction

-On this call, we will ask questions to get a sense of your goals, challenges to local organizing and and what support you might need.
-We will also help answer any administrative questions you have about our pipeline process.
+On this call, Glenn will ask questions to get a sense of your goals, challenges to local organizing, and and what support you might need.
+Lisa will answer any administrative questions you have about our pipeline process.

 After the call, you’ll receive an email connecting you with your staff Field Organizer.
 The email will also contain a list of requirements, a link to the Organizing Committee (OC) Application, and other resources .
 Once you complete this and your OC Application is approved, your group will be listed on DSA’s Chapters page and you’ll receive additional information, trainings, and resources!

 DSA Chapters serve the following roles in a community: